 g. hours earned by the undergraduate ten or more years before beginning a new degree program under Academic Fresh Start as described in Texas Education Code §51.931 and Texas Education Code §61.0595(c).

-04. APPEALS POLICY AND PROCEDURE
+*04. ECONOMIC HARDSHIP EXEMPTION POLICY AND PROCEDURE

-04.01 Texas State has determined that undergraduates who are eligible for financial aid under the federal Pell Grant (Pell) program will be exempted from the non-resident tuition if, at the time of registration, their Pell eligibility is documented in the student information system at Texas State.
+04.01 Texas State has determined that undergraduates who are eligible for financial aid under the federal Pell Grant program will be exempted from the non-resident tuition if, at the time of registration, their Pell eligibility is documented in the student information system at Texas State.

-04.02 Undergraduates who become Pell-eligible during the semester in which they are charged the nonresident tuition may submit eligibility documents to the SBS office no later than the official last class day of the semester in which the appeal is being requested.
+*04.02 Undergraduates who become Pell-eligible during the semester in which they are charged the nonresident tuition may submit eligibility documents to the SBS office no later than the official last class day of the semester in which the exemption is being requested.